ARCHER2-HPC/archer2-docs/docs/user-guide/analysis.md

 (using e.g. `scp` or `rsync`).
 This can be useful when transferring large amounts of data that might take hours to complete.

+!!! note
+    Jobs in the `serial` QoS are not charged but you need to have a budget code with resources available (i.e. that has a positive CU balance) to be able to use them.

 ### Requesting resources on the data analysis nodes using Slurm

 The ARCHER2 data analysis nodes can be reached by using the `serial`